isomerpages/mlaw-marketingshopfront/_singapores-legal-system/0-singapores-legal-system.md

 - Restructuring
 - Banking and Finance
 - Merger and Acquisition

+*Note: We will discuss with PSPO to explore which sectors to highlight*

 Singapore is also an attractive base in Asia for in-house legal teams of multinational companies.
 In-house legal counsel enjoy legal professional privilege on communications relating to legal advice.